United States Military Academy Acceptance Rate 2025

-At the United States Military Academy at West Point, the admissions process is highly selective, with an acceptance rate of just 11%.
+At the United States Military Academy at West Point, the admissions process remains highly selective, with an acceptance rate of 14% for 2025.
 This level of exclusivity underscores the institution’s commitment to attracting the most exceptional individuals who demonstrate the qualities necessary for future military leadership.

 Standardized Test Scores and Academic Factors

 Half of the applicants admitted to West Point fall within the SAT score range of 1200 to 1440 or possess an ACT score between 28 and 33.
-However, it’s important to note that one-quarter of successful applicants surpass these score ranges, while another quarter falls below them.
+However, one-quarter of successful applicants surpass these score ranges, while another quarter falls below them.
 Admissions officials at West Point also consider a student’s GPA, high school class rank, and letters of recommendation as vital academic factors in the decision-making process.

 Admissions Deadlines and Requirements